hapax/hapax.github.io/assets/form.md

 They have signed up for spacetime, quantum mechanics, and symmetries;
 these three are welded indissolubly to form the most robust and fundamental objects in the universe.
-Even here, structure is inescapable.
+Even when an object is indivisible, structure is inescapable.

 #### Unreasonable effectiveness